LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 This is how you setup the plugin:

 ?>Note: all option names and parameters here are case-insensitive.
-Which means `Option=Something` is equal to `oPTioN=soMThInG`. <br/> We will keep using Upper Case letter of each word just for convention.
+Which means `Option=Something` is equal to `oPTioN=soMThInG`. <br/> We will keep using [CamelCase](https://en.wikipedia.org/wiki/Camel_case) easier reading.

-!>But any options you can specify its name (e.g. a Process or a Handler name) **Should only** contain Characters, Numbers and/or Underscores.
+!>Processing Unit names and Handler names can **only** contain Characters, Numbers and/or Underscores.

 For example: